rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 ### Responsive Utility Classes
 We have a [quick guide set up to assist][class] in the understanding of responsive support classes which you can use to make content on your site appear or disappear depending on the size of the browser window being used to display it.
 This allows you to trim around the edges where a little too much (or too little) content can make your site appear either too cluttered or bare.

-These classes aren't just for whole modules.
+These classes are not just for whole modules.
 They can be used to cut out content as it appears in a single block of text, or even some images.
 By adding `<span class="hidden-phone"></span>` to an area of text you wish to have hidden on smartphones and other small-screen devices but present elsewhere, you can trim this content out without losing the whole module.
 Otherwise, the content might be a bit crushed in the smaller screen and appear stretched (pictured below).

 ![][responsive8]